-We are very proud at Stationers’ Crown Woods Academy that we have been given the green light to open a Royal Marines contingent of the Combined Cadet Force (CCF).
+We are very proud at Stationers’ Crown Woods Academy that we have been able to open a Royal Marines contingent of the Combined Cadet Force (CCF).
 This venture has only been made possible through the generous sponsorship of The Stationers’ Company and Greenwich Hospital.
 Members have worked tirelessly on this project to bring it to fruition.

 Speaking on behalf of the Stationers’ Company, Past Master, Helen Esmonde said: “The Stationers’ Company have a long and proud association with the Royal Marines.
 For this reason, there was a strong and natural wish to set up a Royal Marine CCF at the Academy.
 We hope this will become a source of inspiration for the students for many years to come.
 This has been made possible by support from the Corps of the Royal Marines, Greenwich Hospital, Leigh Academy Trust and Stationers’ Crown Woods Academy.”

-Stationers’ Crown Woods Academy are now one of only 21 schools in the whole of the United Kingdom to have a Royal Marines cadet contingent and we are looking for our first 25 cadets to join.
+Stationers’ Crown Woods Academy are now one of only 24 schools in the whole of the United Kingdom to have a Royal Marines cadet contingent

 The CCF is a uniformed organisation, badged and affiliated to the Royal Marines and sponsored by the Ministry of Defence, in a join initiative between the MOD and DFE.
 Students who join the CCF will wear the uniform of the Royal Marines.